Getting Started

 - 📖 Learn What is VUP - Deep dive into VUP's core philosophy and features

-- 🎯 Explore Template Documentation - Learn detailed usage for different project types
+.agentrules and skills keep AI delivery stable and auditable - 🎯 Explore Template Documentation - Learn detailed usage for different project types

-- 🎨 Learn Theme System - Learn how to configure and use themes
+vup example - 🎨 Learn Theme System - Learn how to configure and use themes

 - 🛠️ Configure Development Tools - Improve development efficiency and code quality